 Buttermilk is the smallest of Aspen’s four ski areas, best known for its terrain parks, night skiing and for hosting the big Winter X Games in January for almost two decades.
-Buttermilk also has the best view of Aspen’s famed Maroon Bells from the 9,900′ summit.
-Buttermilk can be a bonus on a powder day when all the other skiers crush the fresh tracks at Ajax, Highlands and Snowmass, and the majority of Buttermilk skiers are on the lower mountain, in the terrain parks, or lessons..
+Buttermilk also has the best view of Aspen’s famed Maroon Bells from the 9,900′ summit and the mountaintop Cliffhouse Lodge.
+Buttermilk can be a bonus on a powder day when all the other skiers crush the fresh tracks at Ajax, Highlands and Snowmass, and the majority of Buttermilk skiers are on the lower mountain, in the terrain parks, or lessons.

 Buttermilk Stats: 470 acres, 2,030′ vertical, 8 Lifts, 44 trails, 21 miles, 9,900′ summit

 Aspen -Ajax Stats: 675 acres, 3,267′ vertical drop, 8 Lifts, 76 trails, 64 miles, 11,212’summit